hyunjunian/Poor-Charlie-s-Almanack/en.md

 Another Benjamin—Graham, not Franklin—played a significant role in forming Charlie’s investing outlook.
 One of the most enduring concepts in Graham’s *The Intelligent Investor* is Mr. Market.
 Usually, Mr. Market is a temperate and reasonable fellow, but some days he is gripped by irrational fear or greed.
 Graham cautioned the investor to carefully use his own unemotional judgment of value instead of relying on the often manic-depressive behavior of the financial markets.
 Similarly, Charlie recognizes that even among the most competent and motivated of people, decisions are not always made on a purely rational basis.
 For this reason, he considers the psychological factors of human misjudgment some of the most important mental models that can be applied to an investment opportunity:

-> “*Personally, I’ve gotten so that I now use a kind of two-track analysis.
+> Personally, I’ve gotten so that I now use a kind of two-track analysis.
 First, what are the factors that really govern the interests involved, rationally considered?
 And second, what are the subconscious influences where the brain, at a subconscious level, is automatically doing these things—which, by and large, are useful but which often misfunction?
 One approach is rationality, the way you’d work out a bridge problem: by evaluating the real interests, the real probabilities, and so forth.
-And the other is to evaluate the psychological factors that cause subconscious conclusions, many of which are wrong.*”
+And the other is to evaluate the psychological factors that cause subconscious conclusions, many of which are wrong.
->

 For more specifics on this topic see Talk Eleven, in which Charlie applies mental models from the field of psychology to illustrate 25 common causes of human misjudgment.